|

 the soil and traveled back home to announce that there was a

-continent missing on the maps.
+continent missing on the map.

-In 1498, John Cabot had been equipped with five ships, 200 men, and the
+In 1498, John Cabot sailed with five ships, 200 men, and the

 hit by a severe storm.